 Courtesy of U.S Census Bureau

 Modern Debate

-Some members of Congress argue that Social Security benefits should be reduced as part of broader efforts to manage the federal debt, even though the program isn’t a major driver of that debt.
+Today, Social Security continues to face political and economic challenges.
+Some members of Congress argue that benefits should be reduced as part of broader efforts to manage the federal debt, even though Social Security is not a primary cause of that debt.

+Courtesy of U.S Census Bureau